KRDO's Thursday Morning Pet of the Week - KRDO

 KRDO’s Pet of the Week, brought to you by the Humane Society and High Country Veterinary Hospital.

-Thor is your KRDO pet of the week from Humane Society of the Pikes Peak Region!
-Thor is a one-year-old brown brindle and white Terrier mix that came in as an owner surrender and now he’s waiting for his new family to walk in the doors.
+Dottie is your KRDO pet of the week from Humane Society of the Pikes Peak Region!
+Dottie is a three-year-old brown tiger and white Domestic Shorthair cat that came in as an owner surrender and now she’s looking for her new home.

-Thor has been described by staff members as a good boy with a sweet personality.
-He already knows how to “sit” for treats and is food motivated so he can easily learn more tricks!
-Thor has a lot of energy so he will do best in a home that can give him daily exercise, toys, and mental stimulation.
-Thor has previously lived with other dogs and did great with them!
+Dottie can be a little timid at first, but she will warm up to you and eventually lean into you while being pet.
+She currently resides in one of HSPPR’s cat colony rooms where she spends her day interacting with other cats and people.
+In her previous home, Dottie did good with smaller sized dogs.
+She was also known for bringing live mice into the house and letting them go, so she might not be the best bet if you’re looking for a cat to kill mice.

 Want to know more about Thor?
 Visit hsppr.org or visit in person at 610 Abbot Lane in Colorado Springs.
 Adoption hours are 11 am – 5 pm weekdays and 11:00 am – 4:30 pm.